-· Investment Area Project Name Potential Interventions Timescales Placemaking and Wayfinding Interventions Improve Market Facility Deliver a more diversified offer.
+· · · · · · · · · · · · · · · · · · · Investment Area Project Name Potential Interventions Placemaking and Wayfinding Interventions Improve Market Facility Deliver a more diversified offer.
 Create different types of market such as international food, easter market, charity / community market.
 Tie to events in Queens Square and promote the market more widely.
 1-2 years Improvements to Queen's Square Improved seating, lighting and free wi-fi.
 Queens Square currently hosts the Christmas light festival and switch on.
 Expand the event calendar to include summer fete or music concerts.
 1-3 years Tree Lining Connecting green space between the old and new town (and across the railway).
 Giving the perception of continued green space.
 1-2 years Better wayfinding Improve wayfinding throughout the town and at the station.
-0-1 years Health and Active Travel Improvements Add Formal Crossings onto Queens Road Perceived to be unsafe on Queens Road as there is no safe / designated crossing points.
-Especially at school drop off time.
-1-3 years Connaught Road Add control measures to Connaught Road to stop speeding and control measures.
+0-1 years Bus Shelters and Notice Boards Improve bus shelters and notice boards providing real time information at existing bus stops.
+0-1 years Health and Active Travel Improvements Connaught Road Add control measures to Connaught Road to stop speeding and control measures.
 Unsafe crossing junction between Surrogate Street and Connaught Road due to its proximity to the roundabout.
 Investigate Whether junction can be adapted or moved.
 1-3 years Town Centre Junction Crossings in the town centre are perceived to be unsafe for those with disabilities and restricted mobility.
 Implement designs to make it safer for those with disabilities.
 1-3 years Electric Charging and Cycle Parking Provide more electric charging points and cycle parking in the town centre and by the train station.
 1-3 years Supporting Business Promote as Destination in Norwich-Cambridge Tech Corridor Promote Attleborough as a destination within the Norwich-Cambridge Tech Corridor.
 Raise the profile of Attleborough as a location for SMEs to base their office locations.
 Tie into longer term plans to facilitate businesses.
 1-2 years Loading Bays Explore options to expand loading provision in the town centre, possibly with a trial expansion of current loading bay space to assess impact on traffic flow and business performance.
 1-2 years Further Improve the Lives of Young People Youth Engagement Programme Create a suite of events and programmes for young people in Attleborough for example markets run by young people, secure revenue funding to expand the youth club / society offer already in place.
-1-3 years Improve Scouts Space Behind Connaught Playing Field.
-Deliver an improved building that can increase the leisure offer to young people.
-1-3 years
+1-3 years Improve Scouts Space Behind Attleborough Recreation Ground Deliver an improved building that can increase the leisure offer to young people.
+1-3 years Multisports Wheel Park sports Wheel Park New multisport Wheel park at the Attleborough Recreation Ground to enhance current sports provision New Play Area near London Road Brand New and extended play area at the London Road/ Cedar Drive recreation space.
+0-2 years